FAC10/week2-FA/README.md

 * I can see the timer's current time in hours, seconds, minutes and milliseconds

 ### How

-Write tests for every component of the stopwatch.
+We tried to stick to TDD as much as possible, so we first wrote tests for every component of the stopwatch, before actually write the code for it.

 1. getTime - create working getTime function
 1. stopwatch object - create stopwatch time storage object
-1. startTime - function to add a start time to the stopwatch object
 1. timeDifference - add a function to check the difference in time between given start and end
+1. startTiming - function to add a start time to the stopwatch object
+1. stopTiming - function to add a stop time to the stopwatch object
-1. toReadableTime - create a function that changes milliseconds to readable time and resets to zero every hour.
+1. toReadableTime - create a function that converts milliseconds to readable time.
+1. getHours - function to get the hours from the milliseconds value (displayed on a separate object).
 1. readableTimeToTextNode - return a textnode with a readable time string
 1. pushToDisplay - add to display